hamidahoderinwale/hf-viz/README.md

 ## Performance Notes

 - **Full Dataset**: Loads all ~1.86 million models from the dataset
-- **Visualization Limit**: Maximum 50,000 points for smooth interaction (configurable via `max_points` API parameter)
+- **Backend Sampling**: Requests up to 500,000 models from backend (configurable via `max_points` API parameter)
-- **Level-of-Detail Rendering**: Frontend automatically samples to 10,000 points for 3D visualization while preserving family tree members
+- **Frontend Rendering**:
+  - For datasets >400K: Shows 30% of models (up to 200K visible)
+  - For datasets 200K-400K: Shows 40% of models
+  - For datasets 100K-200K: Shows 50% of models
+  - For smaller datasets: Shows all models with adaptive spatial sparsity
+  - Uses instanced rendering for datasets >5K points
+  - Camera-based frustum culling and adaptive LOD for optimal performance
 - **Embedding Model**: `all-MiniLM-L6-v2` (good balance of quality and speed)
 - **Caching**: Embeddings and reduced dimensions are cached to disk for fast startup
 - **Optimizations**: Index-based lookups, vectorized operations, response compression, and optimized top-k queries